 In general, our school policies are contained in our Family Handbook.
 Click here to see the current Parent/Student Handbook.
 Parents can also get a hard copy at the office.

-We want to see you at school every day.
-Attendance is essential to school success and we want you to succeed.
-St. Mary's School complies with Nebraska State law, which requires 1032 hours of instruction for students per year in grades one through eight, 400 hours for Kindergartners.
+We want to see our students at school every day.
+Attendance is essential to school success and we want all of our students to succeed.
+St. Mary's School complies with Nebraska State law, which requires 1,032 hours of instruction for students per year in grades 1st through 8th and 400 hours for Kindergartners.

-A new state statute addresses excessive absences.
-A student with 5 unexcused absences within one quarter will be classified truant.
-For greater details on absences, including children leaving school during the day and excessive absences, please read your parent/student handbook 2012-2013.
+State statute addresses excessive absences in that a student with 5 unexcused absences within one quarter will be classified truant.
+For greater details on absences, including children leaving school during the day and excessive absences, please check the parent/student handbook.

 A Philosophy of Instructing the Whole Child

 In keeping with St. Mary's tradition, our Christian community strives to be respectful and faithful servants.
 As members of this team, we exhibit honesty and responsibility in all we do.